AndyMc3000/maxfit-codeinstitute-ms1project-static-gym-website/README.md

 ## 3. <a name="development-process">Development Process</a> ##

-I implemented the following process for building the website;
+I drew up a process to follow for developing the MAXFIT website.
+This is listed in sequence below.

-1. Design - design the site based on the User Stories requirements, by reviewing fitness club/gym websites and creating wireframes/sketches.
+1. Design - I firstly designed the site based on the Client/User Stories requirements, by getting ideas from fitness club/gym websites, and by creating wireframes/sketches.
-1. Structure - write HTML code for all pages; navigation, footers, sections, galleries, forms, iframes.
+1. Structure - I then wrote the HTML code for all pages including; navigation, footers, sections, galleries, forms, iframes.
-1. Content - add text content to sections (lorem ipsum/placeholder text) and images to galleries.
+1. Content - I then added text content to sections (lorem ipsum/placeholder text), and images to galleries.
-1. Style - add colours and fonts and write CSS rule sets and media queries in order to style the site.
+1. Style - I then added colours and fonts and wrote CSS rule sets and media queries in order to style the website.
-1. Responsive - make sure all texts/headings, images, and container elements transform approprately and look good when viewed on different devices such as: mobile phones, tablets, laptops, large screen computers (PC's), and large TV's.
+1. Responsive - I made sure all texts/headings, images, and container elements transform approprately and look good when viewed on different devices such as: mobile phones, tablets, laptops, large screen computers (PC's), and large TV's.
-1. Review - a last review of all code (formatting etc), content, fixing anys bugs/typo's etc.
+1. Review - I did a last review of all code (formatting, besutifying etc) and content, fixing anys bugs/typo's etc as I did so.
-1. Testing - validate HTML and CSS code, and test functionality of site elemenst on different devices and browsers.
+1. Testing - And finally I validated my HTML and CSS code, and tested functionality of site elements across a range of different devices and browsers.

 #### [Back To Top ^ ](#top-of-page) ####